lrivoire/lrivoire.github.io/_pages/JetLag.md

 **How does JetLag work?**<br>

-The algorithm uses a Lagrangian descriptor of the general circulation, the 'M function', which is defined at any location (x,y,z,t) as the length of the Lagrangian parcel trajectory initiated at (x,y,z,t) and integrated over a chosen time interval {t-$\tau$ ; t+$\tau$}.
-The main parameter used in JetLag is the length of that time interval, $\tau$, which can be determined objectively based on the scales of interest, and to which the output exhibits virtually no sensitivity.
+JetLag is based on a Lagrangian descriptor of the atmospheric circulation known as the $\mathcal{M}$ function.
+At any point (x,y,z,t), the $\mathcal{M}$ function measures the length of an air parcel's trajectory initiated at (x,y,z,t) and integrated forward and backward in time over an interval {t-$\tau$ ; t+$\tau$}.
+The key parameter in JetLag is the integration time
+$\tau$, which can be determined objectively based on the scales of interest, and to which the output exhibits virtually no sensitivity.

-The M function highlights Lagrangian coherent structures--organizing features of the circulation that correspond to maxima in atmospheric displacement and that are invariant over the chosen integration interval.
-JetLag relies on these features to locate jets that are coherent in space and in time, effectively separating jets from underlying waves.
+The $\mathcal{M}$ function highlights organizing features of the flow that remain coherent over the integration interval.
+JetLag exploits these structures to identify jets that are coherent in both space and time, effectively separating jets from transient wave activity.

 ---

 **What does JetLag provide?**<br>

-A dataset based on [ERA5](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5) is ready for 1941-2020 for the subtropical jets and the polar front jets.
-We expect its public release in the coming months along with a paper detailing the methods.
+A [dataset](doi.org/10.5281/zenodo.16178219) based on ECMWF's ERA5 reanalysis 1941-2025 is available for the subtropical jets and the polar front jets.

-Other products will be released over time, including products for CMIP6/7 and [LENS](https://www.cesm.ucar.edu/community-projects/lens) simulations.<br>
+Other products will be released over time, including products for CMIP6/7 and LENS2 simulations.<br>

 Contact us if you are interested in a product that is not available.<br>

 ---

-**Can I get involved?**<br>
+**How do I get in touch?**<br>

-We'd love to hear your thoughts.
-You can reach out to us via the mailing list (once you've subscribed, email: jetlag-owner \[replace with at symbol\] lists (dot) fas (dot) harvard (dot) edu) or directly via my professional email (lrivoire \[replace with at symbol\] mit (dot) edu).
+Feel free to email me directly.
+We also have a mailing list: email with 'subscribe' in the subject to jetlag-join@lists.fas.harvard.edu